TinyAtoms/calibre-web-companion/README.md

 # how to use:
 Edit `./CalibreWebCompanion/CalibreWebCompanion/settings`.
-Set CALIBREPATH to the path of your library
+Set CALIBRE_DIR to the path of your library
 `./CalibreWebCompanion`
 run `./manage.py runserver`